Mariano1Schloss/forensics_lab2/README.md

 - `-s`: Display sections header table information.

 ## repo_parcours Introduction
-The purpose of this section is to traverse a directory.
+The purpose of this program is to traverse a directory.
 For each found file, the following information should be displayed:

 - Inode number
 - Type (Regular: DT_REG or Directory: DT_DIR)